AuRo-ROS2/turtlebot-setup/README.md

 # turtlebot-setup

-A collection of tool and wrappers that help us build fast on the turtlebot 4 platform
+A collection of tools and wrappers that help us build fast on the turtlebot 4 platform

 ## Tool List